Resistance Is Relational, Not Just Personal

 Present-centred inquiry

-Relational possibilities
+Relational possibility

-What resistance may be protecting
+What resistance is usually protecting

 How systems teach teams to resist

-Coaching Strategies
+Coaching Moves

-Notice the form before naming the cause
+Notice the form first

 Ask what is being protected

-Check the field before pushing the person
+Check the conditions before pushing

-Surface competing commitments and conflicting agendas
+Surface competing commitments

-Re-contract — explicitly
+Re-contract explicitly

 Four Diagnostic Questions